pararaum/c64playground/tools/prepender64/README.md

  Mode: scrambler16
   scramble the code with a 16-bit LFSR
       --scrambler       scramble the code with a 16-bit LFSR

+ Mode: autostart $326
+  autostart with code in the cassette buffer
+      --autostart326    autostart at $326

+ Mode: vcclogo
+  prepend a VCC logo
+      --vcclogo         prepend VCC logo
 ```

 Prepend a debug version of a program with a stub which shows the text